GEO4530 – Geodesy and Photogrammetry

 Recommended previous knowledge

 - GEG2220 – Management and presentation of geodata (discontinued)

-- 10 credits overlap with GEO9530 – Geodesy and Photogrametry.
+- 10 credits overlap with GEO9530 – Geodesy and Photogrammetry.

 Lectures and practicals up to 4 hours per week.
 From the practicals, three written assignments shall be submitted and will count towards the final grade.

 Attendance at the first lecture is compulsory.
 Students who fail to meet are considered to have withdrawn from the course unless they have previously given notice to the Student administration (firstname.lastname@example.org).

-- 3 written obligatory assignments counts for approximately 40% of final grade.
+- Three written assignments count c.
+40% towards the final grade.

-- Oral final exam counts for approximately 60% of the final grade.
+- A final oral exam counts c.
+60% towards the final grade.